 A blower door test typically takes one to two hours.
 It is most often conducted towards the end of the building process when the home is fully constructed or renovated, and most of the installations have been made.

-This has is both its benefits and drawbacks.
-Though it wouldn’t make much sense to do the final test before windows, doors, and weather stripping have been installed, waiting until after construction is completed to first test prevents the ability for changes to be made to the structural components of the house.
+But, waiting until after construction is complete prevents the ability for changes to be made to the structural components of the house.

-The downside to preliminary testing, however, is that any window or door opening that might not be filled yet must be sealed up, or the building won’t have sufficient pressure to pinpoint where the air leaks are coming from.
+The downside to preliminary testing, however, is that any window or door opening that might not be filled yet must be sealed up.
+In other cases, the building won’t have sufficient pressure to pinpoint where the air leaks are coming from.

 Benefits of a Blower Door Test